MakotoIchinose/Miriwaku/README.md

 - Built-in reference viewer that loads any still image or image sequence, that can sync with the Sequencer!

 ## Installation
 Million Framework is an editor-only Unreal Engine 4.26 project requires a modified UE4.26 to work properly.
-However, due to Unreal Engine's EULA limitations, we cannot freely distribute pre-compiled version of the editor.

-If you wish to build the editor yourself, you can do so by opening this repository: https://github.com/TheHoodieGuy02/UnrealEngine

-Otherwise, pre-compiled version only provided after verifying your licence through [the Discord server](https://discord.gg/xgvqQwmPkP).
-Note that the pre-compiled version is stripped down to be focused for linear media creation and does not include any game making functionalities.
+You can grab it here: https://github.com/TheHoodieGuy02/UnrealEngine

 ## Social Media Links